 ATTENDANCE POLICY AND LATENESS POLICY

 All students are required to attend their classes regularly and on time.
-Please remember, regular attendance is the best way to make progress; low attendance and arriving late is disruptive to your teacher and classmates.
-If you have any problems and cannot attend your class, you must inform the school as soon as possible by phone on 0208 9958772 or email: info@speakeasyschool.co.uk.
+Please remember, regular attendance is the best way to make progress; low attendance and arriving late is disruptive to your teacher and classmates!